updated Friday, July 3, 2009 3:25 PM

 The collapse happened not because of the global recession, although of course that had an effect.
 The straw that broke the celtic tiger’s back was plain and simple greed on a massive scale.
 Those elected into office to run the country and manage its finances did so to benefit themselves and no-one else.

-There was no long-term view than incorporated the future.
+There was no long-term view that embraced the future.
 It was a case of get rich as much and as quickly as possible and the disease of greed was rampant.
+It was gluttony at its most base extreme.

 Now, instead of providing a lesson to the world on how to build and maintain a country’s wealth and success, quite the opposite is apparent.